Body of Turkish ex-leader shows signs of poisoning - paper

 Forensic institute officials declined to comment.

-Suleyman Demirel, who followed Ozal as president, dismissed such allegations.
-"I don't agree with any of the allegations that Turgut Ozal was murdered," state-run Anatolian news agency reported Demirel as telling reporters.

-Demirel, prime minister when Ozal died and subsequently president until 2000, did not elaborate.

-Ozal, whose economic reforms easing the grip of the state on business helped shape modern Turkey, was in poor health before his death.
+Ozal, whose economic reforms easing the grip of the state on business helped shape modern Turkey, was in poor health.
 After undergoing a triple heart bypass operation in the United States in 1987, he kept up a gruelling schedule and remained overweight until he died.

 His moves to end a Kurdish insurgency and create a Turkic union with central Asian states have been cited as motives for would-be enemies in "deep state", in which security establishment figures and criminal elements colluded.